ivanuser/stable-diffusion-webui-Nukem/README.md

 > [!Note]
 > `SageAttention` is based on quantization, so its quality might be slightly worse than others

-> [!Important]
-> When using `SageAttention 2`, both positive prompts and negative prompts are required; omitting negative prompts can cause `NaN` issues

 <br>

 ## Issues & Requests

 - **Issues** about removed features will simply be ignored
 - **Issues** regarding installation will be ignored if it's obviously user-error
-- Non-Windows platforms will not be supported, as I cannot verify nor maintain them
+- Non-Windows platforms will not be officially supported, as I cannot verify nor maintain them

 </details>